ValeGian/UniMusic/README.md

 # LSMDB_UniMusic
-Project for the <i>'Large Scale and Distributed Databases'</i> course
+Project for the <i>'LARGE-SCALE AND MULTI-STRUCTURED DATABASES'</i> course